FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 __Check the `docker-compose.yml` file:__

 All we need for our local Docker setup is the one `docker-compose.yml` file in our project root folder.
 It contains the Docker configuration.
+For easiest setup make sure to use the `docker-compose.yml` coming with bimmelbam.
+If you want to use one of the recipes provided by docker-redaxo you’ll need to edit ports (20080 instead of 80) and folders (app instead of html) according to bimmelbam’s requirements.

-You might want to check if your projects requires some custom config.
 Afterwards, just start it up:

 ### Usage